Philip Charles Horn ('05)

-Amber is a native of Cookeville and graduated from Cookeville High School.
+Ms. Frazier is a native of Cookeville and graduated from Cookeville High School.
 She writes: “It was there that I fell in love with the Spanish language -- all because of an AMAZING Spanish teacher, Señora Aliene Click.”

-Amber has traveled to Spain and Guatemala and she studied at a Spanish Language School in Guatemala called PROBIGUA for 3 weeks, where she says she was lucky enough to live with a family.
+She has traveled to Spain and Guatemala and she studied at a Spanish Language School in Guatemala called PROBIGUA for 3 weeks, where she says she was lucky enough to live with a family.

-Just before graduation Amber wrote:
+Just before graduation she wrote: